 - 61 to 90 days prior

-- 50% of the registration fee paid to AFC is refundable and total amount up to 25% of the trip cost is due.
+- 50 percent of the registration fee paid to AFC is refundable and total amount up to 25 percent of the trip cost is due.

 - 31 to 60 days prior

-- 25% of the registration fee paid to AFC is refundable and up to 25% of the trip cost may be due to AFC based on the nature of the challenge.
+- 25 percent of the registration fee paid to AFC is refundable, and up to 25 percent of the trip cost may be due to AFC based on the nature of the challenge.
 This will be communicated in the trip Guest Forms.

 - 0 to 30 days prior

-- Registration fee is NOT refundable and up to 50% of the trip cost may be due to AFC based on the nature of the challenge.
+- Registration fee is NOT refundable, and up to 50 percent of the trip cost may be due to AFC based on the nature of the challenge.
 This will be communicated in the trip Guest Forms.

 To transfer your trip to another date, the above cancellation fees will apply.

 Every attempt will be made to adhere to each trip’s published routes and itinerary; however, safety issues, weather, or other extenuating circumstances beyond our control may cause unexpected changes.
-Should these changes affect a guest’s travel plans, Adventure for Charity is not responsible for additional expenses incurred by guests (e.g., non-refundable air tickets, rental cars, hotel reservations, visa fees if applicable, gear, medical expenses, etc.).
+Should these changes affect a guest’s travel plans, AFC is not responsible for additional expenses incurred by guests (e.g., non-refundable air tickets, rental cars, hotel reservations, visa fees, gear, medical expenses, etc.).

 Each adventure challenge requires a minimum number of participants for departure.
-Adventure for Charity (AFC) and the client (charity/company) reserve the right to cancel scheduled trips that do not meet minimum sign-up requirements.
-If a cancellation is necessary, AFC will notify the client and the guests no less than 45 days prior to the departure date of their trip.
-If a trip cancellation occurs, the options are:
+AFC and the client (charity/company) reserve the right to cancel scheduled trips that do not meet minimum sign-up requirements.
+If a cancellation is necessary, AFC will notify the client and the guests no fewer than 45 days prior to the departure date of their trip.
+If a trip cancellation occurs, the options are as follows:

 - Guests may select another departure date for an equivalent trip at no additional charge.

-- AFC will provide a full-refund of any monies paid to AFC with funds raised and submitted to the charity being considered a donation, thus non-refundable.
+- AFC will provide a full refund of any money paid to AFC, with funds raised and submitted to the charity being considered a donation and thus non-refundable.

 If a guest cancels altogether, cancellation fees will apply as outlined above.
 If AFC’s cancellation occurs and AFC offers no alternative trip, full or partial refunds will be at AFC’s sole discretion.

-If cancellation occurs by AFC, AFC is not responsible for additional expenses incurred by guests in preparing for the trip (e.g., non-refundable air tickets, rental cars, hotel reservations, visa fees if applicable, gear, medical expenses, etc.).
+If cancellation occurs by AFC, AFC is not responsible for additional expenses incurred by guests in preparing for the trip (e.g., non-refundable air tickets, rental cars, hotel reservations, visa fees, gear, medical expenses, etc.).

-Any additional accommodation and/or transfer fees, flight and accommodation costs are your responsibility.
+Any additional accommodation fees, transfer fees, flight costs, and accommodation costs are your responsibility.
 Please take a credit card to cover any such unexpected costs.

 top of page